mclear-teaching-projects/phil871-kant-survey/content/notes/metaphysical-deduction.md

 +++
-title = "The Metaphysical Deduction of the Categories" publishDate = 2018-09-11T00:00:00-04:00 tags = ["categories", "metaphysics", "judgment", "logic", "understanding"] draft = true weight = 0 toc = true type = "post"
+title = "The Metaphysical Deduction of the Categories" publishDate = 2018-09-11T00:00:00-05:00 tags = ["categories", "judgment", "logic", "metaphysics", "understanding"] draft = true weight = 0 toc = true type = "post"
 +++

-Kant's aim in the so-called "Metaphysical Deduction" (see B159) is to argue that, of the a priori concepts we have available to us some are more fundamental than others.
+Sections 9-12 of the first chapter of the Analytic of Concepts form what is typically called the "Metaphysical Deduction"---a name which Kant applies only later in the *Critique* (see B159).
+The purpose of this section is to argue that of the a priori concepts we have available to us some are more fundamental than others.
 These are the concepts Kant calls the "categories."
 Thus, the basic question that Kant seeks to answer is the question of *which* a priori concepts serve as the fundamental concepts of metaphysical theorizing.
 The MD provides what Kant calls a "clue" (or more literally a "*Leitfaden*" or "guiding thread") to the discovery of these concepts.
 The MD has three sections.
 These consist of (i) an introduction where the notion of a "logical use" of the faculty of concepts or the "understanding" is set out; (ii) an elaboration of the different logical forms of judgment and a corresponding table of those forms; (iii) an explication of the categories as a priori concepts that correspond to the various logical forms of the table as set out in (ii).

+Kant's strategy in the ME is to argue that the categories are the most fundamental concepts in our thought of objects because they are the concepts that are directly linked to the various basic operations of which the understanding (the faculty of concepts) is capable.
+Such operations are all forms of "judgment", and Kant construes such forms as providing the basis for determining the categories.
+In order that we properly appreciate why Kant chooses this strategy for butressing his choice of categories it helps to look at a prior attempt Kant makes for determining the basic concepts of metaphysics.

 ## The Pre-Critical Strategy

-In Kant's "Inaugural Dissertation" of 1770 (whose formal title is "On the Forms and Principles of the Sensible and Intelligible World") he lays out a theory of the manner in which the structure of the rational human mind governs the kinds of things it can know of reality.
+In Kant's "Inaugural Dissertation" of 1770 (whose formal title is "On the Forms and Principles of the Sensible and Intelligible World") he lays out a theory of the manner in which the structure of the rational human mind determines what it can know of reality.
 In many ways this work anticipates positions and arguments Kant provides in the *Critique of Pure Reason*.
-And like that latter work, in the ID Kant seeks to delimit the fundamental concepts of metaphysics (though he does not call them categories) via an analysis of the faculty of understanding (or "intellect" more broadly).
+And like that latter work, in the ID Kant seeks to delimit the fundamental concepts of metaphysics (though he does not in the ID call them categories) via an analysis of the faculty of understanding (or "intellect" more broadly).
 He says,

 > the concepts met with in metaphysics are not to be sought in the